A vibrant city of culture in Germany on the River Elbe

 On the banks of the Elbe

-Bilderberg Bellevue Hotel Dresden is a conference hotel with character and is located on the picturesque banks of the River the Elbe in the centre of Dresden.
-The perfect location to give your meeting or event an extra boost.
+Bilderberg Bellevue Hotel Dresden is a conference hotel with character on the picturesque banks of the Elbe in the center of Dresden.
+The perfect location to give your meeting or event an extra dimension.

 Restaurant Canaletto at the Bellevue Hotel Dresden serves the delicious creations of chef Thomas Adam.
 Together with his team, he takes you on a culinary journey of discovery with views of the baroque skyline of Dresden.
 We guarantee an unforgettable tasting experience for any occasion.